Skip to main content

 • Evidence rating: MODERATE

-• Basis: The Urantia Book directly documents the 132 Andite sailor Pacific crossing and the cultural-biological modification of Pacific native groups at UB 78:5.7.
-The pan-Polynesian Maui-cycle preservation with specifically-shared core content indicates a specifically-shared pre-dispersal substrate consistent with specifically-formative Andite cultural input.
-The specifically-demigod-culture-hero-teaching-ancestor content matches specifically the Andite sailor cultural-teaching function the UB documents.
+• Basis: The Urantia Book directly documents the 132 Andite sailor Pacific crossing and the biological modification of Pacific native groups at UB 78:5.7.
+The pan-Polynesian Maui cycle, with its shared core content, points to a common pre-dispersal substrate consistent with formative Andite cultural input.
+The teaching-ancestor figure of the demigod culture-hero matches the role the Urantia Book assigns to the Andite sailors.

 Related Decoder Articles